 Caldo Verde is a type of soup, which is green.
-Its ingredients include potatoes, kale, salt and olive oil.
-The best version of this soup that it feels creamy, although there isn’t any cream in it.
+Its ingredients include potatoes, kale, salt, and olive oil.
+The best version of this soup is that it feels creamy, although there isn’t any cream in it.
 Also, you’ll most probably find a few slices of Chouriços inside the soup as well.
 It’s easy to find this soup anywhere in Lisbon.

 Azeitão, also known as Queijo de Azeitão is quite famous in Portugal.
 It’s made with the milk of raw sheep, near Azeitão.
 It’s a delicious taste that tastes even better with red wine.